-Easy Thanksgiving Hutch Styling will only take minutes and you will be ready for your Thanksgiving guests.
+Thanksgiving decorating will only take minutes and you will be ready for your Thanksgiving guests.
 It was so quick and fun styling the hutch for Thanksgiving.
-I have styled this hutch for Halloween and for the Teal Pumpkin Project and you can see that it easily transitions into the next season and holiday.
-Note: the hutch was painted in with Dixie Belle Chalk Paint in the color cotton so it is completely versatile.
+I have styled this hutch for Halloween and for The Teal Pumpkin Project and you can see that it easily transitions into the next season and holiday.
+Note: the hutch was painted in with white chalk paint so it is completely versatile.

 After looking at all the Thanksgiving items you have gathered, make a plan.
 Think of placing items in groupings.
 I used the plate display on the hutch to display a group of plates.
 Then started placing items in front of those.
 The cute plaid pumpkin I made from a Goodwill shirt which you can read about how I did it HERE.
 The block signs I handmade.
 You can make some too.
 The instructions and free PDF were in an earlier post you can find HERE.

 The next shelf I decorated was the bottom shelf.
 In the my gathered items I had three clear vases with a word on each one.
 They needed something in them, so I had to go back on the hunt for more fabric pumpkins.
 I placed place-mats on the shelf to add color and then I added some wood slices to add a warm rustic touch to the display.
 This shelf also has some of my handmade signs in the Rae Dunn inspired font.
 Those adorable gnomes are another handmade item you can find in an earlier post HERE to learn how to make some too.